samliu/spelling_bee/README.md

 # Spelling Bee

-A javascript implementation of NYT's Spelling Bee.
+A multi-player implementation of NYT's Spelling Bee.